New Update: What Home Service Businesses Need to Know About the New Relief Package

 The U.S. Small Business Administration is offering low-interest loan assistance of up to $2 million for businesses of any size impacted by the Coronavirus.

-Many cities and states are creating their own local relief programs.
+Many cities and states are creating their own

 Big corporations such as Facebook, Verizon, and Amazon are creating relief funds and grants for small businesses.
-Check out a list of resources available from many private companies.

 As banks are overwhelmed with an influx of new credit and loan applications, peer-to-peer (P2P) loan providers and fintech platforms can offer much needed alternative avenues for obtaining capital.